Draycole/Smart-Barrier/README.md

 ## Demo Video

 The demo video's on my portfolio page.
-The hyperlink is a link to the section on the webpage.
+The hyperlink is a link to the section on the webpage. <br>
 [Demo Video]